MatthiasUckert/rMatching/README.md

 # Matching Comparison

 Let us now see how good the matching library performs.
-We calculated 3 different matches which we stired in match1, match2, and match3.
+We calculated 3 different matches which we stored in match1, match2, and match3.

 First we load the pre-stored matches and combine all the matches to a single table